What is a cross infection?

 - dirty bedding

-Media coverage has raised concerns
+Media coverage has raised concerns over cross

-the risk for infection is greater when undergoing a medical procedure, cross
+The risk for infection is greater when

-spreading to the ears and eyes.
+infection spreading to the ears or eyes.

-Doctors may use a
+Doctors may use a combination of ways to

-combination of methods to diagnose cross infection.
+diagnose cross infection.
 These include:

 - physical exams